7 Best Android Development Practices in 2021

-Navigation Graph– This includes all of the individual content areas within your app, called destinations, as well as the possible paths that a user can take through your app.
+Navigation Graph– This includes all of the individual content areas within your app, called destinations, and the possible paths that a user can take through your app.

-NavHost– The NavHost is an empty view whereupon destinations are swapped in and out as a user navigates through your app.
+NavHost– The NavHost is an unobstructed view after destinations are swapped in and out as a user navigates through your app.

 Moreover, Kotlin reduces boilerplate code.
 It is the code that you constantly have to rewrite but adds no functionality or advantage to your code/function.
-It uses a number of methods to reduce the rewriting os this code, thus preventing extra code lines and making development processes faster.
+It uses several methods to reduce the rewriting of this code, thus preventing extra code lines and making development processes faster.

 Experienced Java developers know that “null” exceptions.
 It is famously known as the billion-dollar mistake.
 It causes the most crashes on Android, more than any other exception.
-Kotlin solves this problem by using “null safety” which works absolve these crashes.
+Kotlin solves this problem by using “null safety,” which translates these crashes.

-These are some of the best android development practices that we have practically implemented in 2020.
+These are some of the best android development practices we practically implemented in 2020.
 Not just us, the industry has also worked towards making these trends a necessity this year.
-But this was just the tip of the iceberg, there are top trends as well when it comes to the best android development practices.
-The takeaway here is to research as much as you can about what the customer needs are these days, and what the mobile app development industry supports.
-Following these few trends, you can develop android applications that offer you and your customers business a competitive edge.
+But this was just the tip of the iceberg; there are top trends as well regarding the best android development practices.
+The takeaway here is to research as much as possible about what the customer needs are these days and what the mobile app development industry supports.
+Following these few trends, you can develop android applications that offer you and your customer’s business a competitive edge.